sp301415/tfhe-go/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/sp301415/tfhe-go)](https://goreportcard.com/report/github.com/sp301415/tfhe-go)
 ![CI Test Status](https://github.com/sp301415/tfhe-go/actions/workflows/ci.yml/badge.svg)

+> [!WARNING]
-⚠️ TFHE-go is still under heavy development.
+> TFHE-go is still under heavy development.
 There may be backward-incompatible changes at any time.

+> [!CAUTION]
+> This library has not been audited or reviewed by security experts, so I do not recommend using it for any real-world production purposes.

 TFHE-go is a Go implementation of TFHE[[CGGI16](https://eprint.iacr.org/2016/870)] scheme.
-The structure of this library is similar to another great Go-based FHE library, [Lattigo](https://github.com/tuneinsight/lattigo).
+It provides:
+- Support for both binary and integer TFHE
+- A portable, pure Go implementation, along with SIMD-accelerated Go Assembly on amd64 platforms
+- Comparable performance to state-of-the-art C++/Rust libraries
+- Readable code with modern Go features such as generics

-This library is heavily influenced by the excellent [TFHE-rs](https://github.com/zama-ai/tfhe-rs), developed by [Zama](https://www.zama.ai).
-The goal is to implement most of the functionalities that TFHE-rs provides, with readable code and minimal performance overhead.
+This library is heavily influenced by the excellent [Lattigo](https://github.com/tuneinsight/lattigo) and [TFHE-rs](https://github.com/zama-ai/tfhe-rs).

-Please note that this library has not been audited or reviewed by security experts, so I do not recommend using it for any real-world production purposes.

 ## Installation
 You can install TFHE-go in your project using `go get`: